AhnafNabil/poridhi.io.intern/MLOps Lab/Lab 01/README.md

     ![alt text](./images/image-5.png)

-## SSH simplification using SSH Config File
+## Step 3: SSH simplification using SSH Config File

 We can solve the issues of using the long command with instance-ip and key-pair every time we want to ssh into our instance by configuring the `~/.ssh/config` file.
 This file allows you to define shortcuts and advanced SSH options, making the SSH process smoother and more efficient.